 When trying to solve a problem, consider this:

-The functions and types that can be contained in a process, are added to the process from their parent ‘containers’, which are called plugins.
+- The functions and types contained in a process, are added to the process from their parent ‘containers’, called plugins.

-Functions are what drive processing by performing specific tasks to turn input into output.
+- Functions drive processing by performing specific tasks to turn input into output.